Meet the Officers!

 Fun Fact: He, along with his mother, visited many places around the world, including London, Paris, Mexico, the Caribbean, Australia, and New Zealand.

 Lin Winton (she/her/hers) is the PEFSA Membership Chair, and the coordinator for the Independent Inquiry and Quantitative Reasoning Flags in the School of Undergraduate Studies.
 Her childhood as a mixed, questioning kid in rural Texas makes her ever-thankful for the accepting, diverse community that PEFSA provides.
 Since arriving at UT in 2005 for her Ph.D. in molecular biology, she has been a graduate student, a teaching assistant, faculty, and staff.
 She believes in trying most things and failing often.

 Fun Fact: Lin is physically incapable of ice skating.

-Kris Dillon is the Programming and Events Chair for PEFSA and a Senior Administrative Associate in the Accounting and Financial Management office.
+Kris Dillon (she/her/hers) is the Programming and Events Chair for PEFSA and a Senior Administrative Associate in the College of Natural Sciences Office of Diversity & Inclusion Student Programs.
 She holds a BFA in Theatre Performance and Production with a focus on Management from Texas State University and has over 12 years of production experience in educational, community, and professional theatre.
 Born and raised in Austin, she strives to give back to the community in any way she can.
 She is passionate about LGBTQ+ rights, especially when it comes to youth.
 Kris started working at UT a few months before the Pulse tragedy and found solace and community with PEFSA shortly after.
 She is forever grateful to have found her UT family.

 Fun Fact: Kris co-hosted a radio show called Out Loud on KTSW for 2 years in college playing LGBTQ+ artists.